MycroftAI/skill-npr-news/README.md

 Listen to the latest news report from your favorite broadcast

 ## About
 Play the latest news from an RSS audio feed.
-A feed from your country will be used if available.
+Your device location will be used to provide a local feed from your country if available.
 Otherwise, the National Public Radio (NPR)
 Hourly News will be used.
 You can also choose your own default or add a custom audio feed at: [home.mycroft.ai](https://home.mycroft.ai/#/skill).

 Supported stations include: